fan2/mkdocs/docs/blog/posts/arm/a64-pcs-demo.md

  SP → +-------+         v
 ```

 Line 42\~44 store three parameters into the stack.
 It can be implemented with a `STP` and a `STR` instruction.
-This would be slightly more efﬁcient than the original version for it saves a `STR` instruction.
+This would be slightly more efficient than the original version for it saves a `STR` instruction.
 The `STP` instruction is used to store `W9` and `W10` on the stack and adjust the stack pointer.
 After `W11` is stored on the stack, note that they have been placed in reverse order.

 ```asm
 stp x9, x10, [sp, #-32]!    // 8 bytes per parameter
 str x11, [sp, #16]
 ```

 A little care must be taken to ensure that the arguments are stored in the correct order on the stack.
-Remember that the `STP` instruction will always push the ﬁrst register to the lower address, and the stack grows downward.
-Therefore, `X9`, which is the ninth argument will be pushed onto the stack ﬁrst.
+Remember that the `STP` instruction will always push the first register to the lower address, and the stack grows downward.
+Therefore, `X9`, which is the ninth argument will be pushed onto the stack first.
 Because pre-indexing is used, `X9` is actually at the lowest address.
 The 64-bit notation is used because otherwise `STP` would store both registers in just 8 bytes, and 16 bytes are needed.

 Additionally, the `printf` instruction does not care what the rest of the bits are for each int, they are just treated as padding on the stack.
 Moreover, the `X9` register has zeroes in the upper 32-bits because 32-bit operations, such as `LDR` zero the upper bits unless they are explicitly sign-extended using an instruction like `LDRSW`.
 Finally, the stack must always be 16-byte aligned, which is why it is pushed down 32 bytes instead of just 24.